-Many children are trafficked into the UK from abroad, but children can also be trafficked from one
+Many children are trafficked into the UK from abroad, but children can also be trafficked from one part of the UK to another.

 Trafficked children experience multiple forms of abuse and neglect.
 Physical, sexual and emotional violence are often used to control victims of trafficking.
 Children are also likely to be physically and emotionally neglected.